Phabbits/EricsMineModMadness/wiki/docs/index.md

 What follows is a game of raiding, trading, upgrading, and of course, [demarcating](https://www.wordnik.com/words/demarcate).
 Players will join their team members in seeking a balance between collegial commerce and Roman rule in a quest to build the largest and wealthiest empire they can.
 Peace is a fragile thing in Phame Games’© Eric's Mine Mod Madness™!

 # Object of the Game
-Be the team to control the most money (represented by gold, silver, and bronze coins) at the end of the play period (4 weeks).
+The goal is to be the team to control the most money (represented by gold, silver, and bronze coins) at the end of the play period (4 weeks).
 Money is obtained through working, trading, and raiding.

 **The mods included purposefully restrict what you can do to encourage specializing in one job and relying on others for what else you need.** [Learn More](/emmm/details/#mods)